achaseiiix/OiaT-Guides/README.md

 ### Before Writing Your Guide

-1. Create a file named YYYY-MM-DD-yourtitle.md
+1. Create a file named YYYY-MM-DD-yourtitle.md (fill the current year, month, day, and your title in)
 2. Add the following code to the top of your file (copy it exactly)

     ```